BeMoBIL/bemobil-pipeline/README.md

 A comprehensive guide to installing, using, and understanding the pipeline can be found [in our wiki on github](https://github.com/BeMoBIL/bemobil-pipeline/wiki)!

+The BeMoBIL Pipeline can be cited as a preprint:

+Klug, M., Jeung, S., Wunderlich, A., Gehrke, L., Protzak, J., Djebbara, Z., Argubi-Wollesen, A., Wollesen, B., & Gramann, K. (2022).
+The BeMoBIL Pipeline for automated analyses of multimodal mobile brain and body imaging data.
+In bioRxiv (p.
+2022.09.29.510051). https://doi.org/10.1101/2022.09.29.510051

 ***

 For a quick start, we recommend you to have a look at the following scripts in the `examples` directory of the pipeline.
 The accompanying example datasets can be [downloaded from OSF](https://doi.org/10.17605/OSF.IO/8UPNW).